 The stable phases at the eutectic point are ice and monosodium phosphate, dihydrate, NaH2PO4·2H2O.

-The phase diagram to the left indicates two peritectic points:
+The phase diagram indicates two peritectic points:

 In all three figures, the circles mark experimental data from the open literature.
 Lines mark the solubility calculated with the Extended UNIQUAC model.